Summary 2: First Part of the Training (continued)

 Hello everyone,

-a big thank you to Liam for the tutorial on bears and the one on fir trees. thanks to Grégoire for the 2 recap lessons, very good work.
+A big thank you to Liam for the tutorials on bears and pine trees.
+Thank you to Grégoire for the two recap lessons; excellent work.

 I used istockphoto a lot for my research.